sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 Classification
 ##############

-In terms of classification tasks, sQUlearn provides:
+In terms of classification algorithms, sQUlearn provides:

 .. autosummary::
    :nosignatures: